Artist Bio: John Stano

 Career Highlights

-• John was a 2018 Great River Folk Festival Songwriting Contest Finalist.
+- 2018 Great River Folk Festival Songwriting Contest finalist performer..

-• John won the 2012 Wisconsin Singer Songwriters Series Songwriter of the Year award.
+- 2012 Wisconsin Singer Songwriters Series Songwriter of the Year Award.

-• In 2012 John represented Wisconsin at the International Blues Challenge in Memphis on historic Beale Street.
+- 2012 John represented Wisconsin in the International Blues Challenge in Memphis on historic Beale Street in the solo/duo category after winning the regional competition.

-• John earned the title of ‘Big Top Chautauqua Songwriter of the Year National Finalist and he performed under the Big Top in 2010.
+- 2010 ‘Big Top Chautauqua Songwriter of the Year National Finalist and performer under the Big Top.

-• John wrote and performed the soundtrack for a locally produced documentary film called ‘Wisconsin’s and the Civil War’ that aired on Wisconsin Public Television.
+- John wrote and performed the soundtrack for a locally produced documentary film called ‘Wisconsin’s and the Civil War’ that aired on Wisconsin Public Television in 2011

-• He has been a featured guest on many radio programs including WUWM’s ‘Lake Effect’ and Wisconsin Public Radio’s ‘Simply Folk.
+- He has been a featured guest on several radio programs including; WUWM’s ‘Lake Effect,’ Wisconsin Public Radio’s ‘Simply Folk’ and Riverwest Radio’s ‘Sessions with Sandy’ programs.

-• John has performed at many regional clubs and festivals including; The Two Way Street Coffee House, The Cafe Carpe, The Coffee House, Bastille Days, The Paramount Blues Festival, The Shawano Folk Festival, Steel Bridge Songfest and Milwaukee’s Summerfest.
-John also enjoys playing house concerts such as the Cotter Creek and Turtle Pond house concert series.
+- John has performed at many regional clubs including; The Cafe Carpe, The Coffee House, Anodyne and The Two Way Street Coffee House.
+Other appearances include The Ellisville Opera House, Three Lakes Center for the Arts, Bastille Days, the Paramount Blues Festival, The Shawano Folk Music Festival, Steel Bridge Songfest and Milwaukee’s Summerfest.
+John also enjoys playing house concerts such as the Cotter Creek and Turtle Pond concert series.

-• He has showcased his music at many Folk Alliance International events including FARM, virtual FARM and NERFA and at in person 2022 FAI in Kansas City.
+- John has showcased his music at many Folk Alliance International events including 2025 FAI in Montreal, 2022 FAI in Kansas City, every FARM since 2017 and also virtual FARM and NERFA